Remote UX research during a global pandemic

 And with that, the Miro board came to life as our Expert Advisory Board members got stuck in showing us what they thought our new emoji should look like.

-The Xploro Expert Advisory Board is made up of a gang of youngsters, ranging in age from eight to eighteen, who are the jewel in the crown when it comes to our UX research.
-We rely on them to tell us what’s working, what’s broken, what could be improved and what’s missing.
-Their ideas, enthusiasm and frank critiques are what makes Xploro special.
+The Xploro Expert Advisory Board comprises a gang of youngsters, ranging in age from eight to eighteen, who are the jewel in the crown when it comes to our UX research.
+We rely on them to tell us what’s working, what’s broken, what we could improve and what’s missing.
+Their ideas, enthusiasm and frank critiques makes Xploro special.

 The common denominator across the group is that they are incredibly enthusiastic about helping create and improve Xploro which in turn helps other children feel less anxious and have a better experience when they go into hospital.